Oil gains on optimism over U.S.-China trade deal

 "The risk to this view is if OPEC+ surprises the market in December by announcing even deeper than expected cuts for 2020."

-The Organization of the Petroleum Exporting Countries, Russia and other producers, a group known as OPEC+, have since January implemented a deal to cut oil output by 1.2 million barrels per day.
+OPEC, Russia and other producers, a group known as OPEC+, have implemented a deal to cut oil output by 1.2 million barrels per day from the start of this year.

-Iranian Oil Minister Bijan Zanganeh said on Monday that he expected further production cuts to be agreed at the next meeting of the group in December.
+Iranian Oil Minister Bijan Zanganeh on Monday said he expects further production cuts to be agreed at the next meeting of the group in December.

-OPEC said it would supply a diminishing amount of oil in the next five years as output of U.S. shale and other rival sources expands.

-OPEC Secretary-General Mohammad Barkindo said on Tuesday that the oil producer group fully supports the Paris Agreement on climate change, a day after the Trump administration said it had filed paperwork to withdraw the United States from the pact.

-(Reporting by Bozorgmehr Sharafedin in London and Aaron Sheldrick in Tokyo, editing by Louise Heavens and Emelia Sithole-Matarise)
+(Reporting by Bozorgmehr Sharafedin in London and Aaron Sheldrick in Tokyo; Editing by Louise Heavens and David Goodman)

 By Bozorgmehr Sharafedin and Aaron Sheldrick